Part-TimeWizard/Zork-ish/README.md

 # Zork-ish
-Zork-ish is a text based adventure game based on the ever popular Zork by Infocom.
+Zork-ish is a text based adventure game based on the InfoCom classic, Zork.
 In this game, you type in commands and the computer will interpret and carry out those actions, and will print out the result.

-How to Play
+# How to Play

 To play, simply type in commands as though you were talking to the computer, like “Pick up key” or “go north” or even “Attack the scary monster with the